-Even when the day-to-day operations of hiring and managing your team, dealing with suppliers, handling clients, marketing and more are under control, a new challenge may arise.
-The demographics of your community may shift or a new type of massage or spa service may become popular.
+Even when the day-to-day operations of hiring and managing your team, dealing with suppliers, handling clients, marketing, and more are under control, a new challenge may arise.
+Your community's demographics may shift, or a new type of massage or spa service may become popular.
 In response, you may need to change direction or expand.
-As an example, you may want to add new services such as sports massage to add more male clients or look into a partnership with a chiropractor or physical therapist to build your clientele.
+For example, you may want to add new services such as sports massage to add more male clients or look into a partnership with a chiropractor or physical therapist to build your clientele.
 A mentor can provide an objective perspective and help you evaluate all the options and potential risks and opportunities you face.

 Find the right mentor